Accellion’s data breach left clients in tough position: pay extortion to criminals, or have their data dumped (with updates)

 - Allens law firm in Australia

-- Goodwin Procter law firm
+- Goodwin Procter law firm (see also this notification)

 - The Australian Securities and Investments Commission (ASIC)

 - Kroger Health Services and Money Services (added to this post 2/19/2021)